gladiusjs/html5-game-template/README.md

 # barebones HTML5 game template

-This template supplies some basic infrastructure that a good web game can be built on, so that as the game developer, you can just get on with writing your game.
+This template supplies basic infrastructure that a good web game can be built on, so that as the game developer, you can just get on with writing your game.